All Collections

 1. If desired, set up an email group.

-Note: For more information on when an email group is helpful, see the section below called When should I use an email group?
+For more information on when an email group is helpful, see the section below called When should I use an email group?

 2. Log into Sisu.